Scifabric/pybossa/doc/admin.rst

 Categories
 ==========

-PyBossa provides by default two type of categories:
+PYBOSSA provides by default two type of categories:

 1. **Thinking**: for projects where the users can use their skills to solve a problem (i.e. image or sound pattern recognition).
-2. **Sensing**: for projects where the users can help gathering data using tools like EpiCollect_ and then analyze the data in the PyBossa server.
+2. **Sensing**: for projects where the users can help gathering data using tools like EpiCollect_ and then analyze the data in the PYBOSSA server.

 Admins can add as many categories as they want, just type then and its description and click in the green button labeled: Add category.